 Informed-consent documents are not intended to define or serve as the standard of medical care.
-Standards of medical care are determined based on all of the facts involved in an individual's case, and are subject to change as scientific knowledge and technology advance, and as practice patterns evolve.
+Standards of medical care are determined on the basis of all of the facts involved in an individual's case, and are subject to change as scientific knowledge and technology advance, and as practice patterns evolve.